 Rick Fritz - Code Official and Zoning Officer

-Code Official W. Rick Fritz is available at the Town Hall on Mondays from 1-3 pm to help with applications.
+Preble Code Official is available at the Town Hall on Mondays from 1-3 pm to help with applications.
 Building permits, certificates of occupancy, zoning information are among the services available from the Code office.
-The Code Official can also be reached at (607) 591-9898.

 The Building Process: If you are planning to build to build in the Town of Preble you'll first need to get approval from the Cortland Count Health Department.
 Once have approval from the Health Dept: